 Are you preparing for your first job?
 Or, maybe you’re trying to make a career change.
 In either case, your success hinges on the first step of the process, your resume!
 This simple document is the key to you getting an interview.
+So, let’s discover how to write your best resume.

 Hiring managers and recruiters are looking for and impacted by, several identifiable factors.
 By optimizing your resume you maximize your chances of success.